 Tracks of Study

-There are three ways to study medicine in Israel.
+There are two ways to study medicine in Israel:

 Entrance Exam and Interview